-In the event of a working group member vacancy, the vacancy will be filled using the following process:
+In the event of an Interest Area Representative vacancy, the vacancy will be filled using the following process:

 - 1. If the vacancy is a Ward Stakeholder, the Board for that ward would select a new representative from the affected County to serve on the Working Group. - 2.
-If the vacancy is a Working Group Member, the Board will appoint a new member to the Working Group from the interviewee list established previously by the Board. - 3.
+If the vacancy is an Interest Area Representative, the Board will appoint a new member to the Working Group from the interviewee list established previously by the Board. - 3.
 If the vacancy is the District Board Liaison, the Board will appoint a new Board Member to the Working Group. - 4.
 If the vacancy is the Town Liaison, the Town will appoint a new member to the Working Group.